cjmaxik/better-tmp-kb/source/index.md

 If you have something to add up or correct, use [Pull Requests](https://github.com/cjmaxik/better-tmp-kb/pulls) feature.

 ### A word from the creator
 Hello, my name is [CJMAXiK](https://cjmaxik.ru).
 I am playing TruckersMP from the moment it appeared.
 I was actually [working for TruckersMP for 6.5 years](https://truckersmp.com/user/3861/) in various positions, including Web Developer.
-This Wiki exists because I am not satisfied with how TruckersMP manages its Knowledge Base articles - they are often stale, incomplete or incorrect.
+This KB exists because I am not satisfied with how TruckersMP manages its Knowledge Base articles - they are often stale, incomplete or incorrect.<br/>
+This does not mean TruckersMP Staff doesn't do a good job though :)